shaanzie/QuickRef/Theory Concepts/Heterogenous Parallelism/10: Laws of Parallelism.md

 8. Register Allocation
 9. Vectorization
 10. Prefetching
-    1. Caching does not leverage irregular memory accesses in locality, so we prefetch data which may be used
+    1. Caching does not leverage irregular memory accesses in locality, so we prefetch data which may be used to the cache
 11. Speculation
+    1. Control speculation and Data speculation
 12. Instruction scheduling
 13. Software pipelining
     1. Allows optimization techniques such as overlapping instructions at the software level